-- Review performance against targets and agree payments; - Verify specific oversight and governance processes; - Monitor remuneration policy; and - Report and provide assurance of Remuneration Policy.
+- Review performance against targets and agree payments; - Set the remuneration policy and principles and monitor its application; - Verify specific oversight and governance processes; and, - Report and provide assurance of the Remuneration Policy.

 General information on the key functions

 The following section provides a summary of the authority, resources and operational independence of the key functions.